Jenna Reid

-Jenna Reid is a Scottish fiddle player who has been described as "...the finest fiddler in Scotland of her generation."
+Jenna Reid is a Scottish fiddle player.
+She has been described as "...the finest fiddler in Scotland of her generation."

+Early life

 She was born and brought up in the village of Quarff, in the Shetland Islands of Scotland and found a fiddle in her grandmother's attic when she was nine years old and started to play it.
 She was taught by Tom Anderson and Willie Hunter and also studied the classical piano.
-She graduated from the Royal Scottish Academy of Music and Drama, Glasgow, with a Bachelor of Arts degree in Scottish traditional music where she also sang and played the piano accordion and the piano (which she learnt from her teacher Walter Blair).
+She graduated from the Royal Scottish Academy of Music and Drama, Glasgow, with a Bachelor of Arts degree in Scottish traditional music where she also sang and played the piano accordion and the piano (which she learned from her teacher Walter Blair).

+Career

 In addition to performing with her own Jenna Reid Band, she played with the Scottish traditional music group Filska (which originally consisted of Jenna, her sister Bethany and her mother Joyce Reid but later included her friend Gemma Wilson) which performed in France, Canada, the US, Sweden, Denmark, Norway, Italy and Ireland.
 She and Filska represented Scotland by playing at the Walt Disney World Millennium Celebrations at the Epcot Centre, Florida and they also played at Scotland's Millennium celebrationss.

 She also played with Blazin' Fiddles RANT, the Highland Fiddle Band, the Gaelic band Dòchas, Deaf Shepherd, Fiddler's Bid, Vital Signs, Celtic Feet and McFalls Chamber.
 At the request of Aly Bain and Jerry Douglas, she has featured as a guest artist on Transatlantic Sessions 3 & 4.
 She played on the soundtrack of the film Seachd: The Inaccessible Pinnacle.